Eviction Prevention Information

-You can still be evicted for other reasons—such as violating your lease.
+You can still be evicted for other reasons—such as violating your lease, damaging the property.

 This moratorium allows for a deferment of evictions, your landlord can still file for an eviction during the moratorium and it will be acted upon in 2021.
-To avoid being homeless in January, you’ll need to work out a payment plan with your landlord or access adequate rental assistance to pay the back-rent.
-Talk with your landlord early on in the process.
+To avoid being homeless after June, you’ll need to work out a payment plan with your landlord or access adequate rental assistance to pay the back-rent.
+Talk with your landlord as soona as possible during this process.

 Accessing Rental and Utility Assistance